Deciding on the best choke for buckshot calls for some testing.

 Welcome to practical-shotgun.com we hope you enjoy your visit, the site is intended to be a resource that dynamic shotgun competitors can use to improve performance by sharing techniques and strategies.
-We also hope that this information will encourage new competitors into the sport.
+If you are interested in starting into the sport here's a link to our Beginner's Guide

 This site was launched in March 2017 and we will be adding more content on a regular basis including: